© Maggie Kilbey & Marcel Glover 2021-2022

 replaced an earlier barrel organ.

-The organ is located at the west end.
-It is operated from the rear, with
+The organ stands at the west end.
+It is operated from the rear, blown by

-The Gothic case is of stained softwood and has three panels of gold
+pressure.
+The stained softwood Gothic case has three flats of gold

 Restored in 1969 by Herbert Friskney of Sutton-on-the-Trent, before